awsdocs/aws-cpp-developer-guide/doc_source/cmake-params.rst

 TARGET_ARCH
 -----------

-To cross compile or build for a mobile platform, you must specify the target platform.
+To cross-compile or build for a mobile platform, you must specify the target platform.
 By default, the build detects the host operating system and builds for the detected operating system.

 .. note:: When :paramname:`TARGET_ARCH` is *ANDROID*, additional options are available.
 See